Who can volunteer?

 Membership is open to women and men 18 and over who accept the Girl Scout Promise and Law.

 Are there volunteer opportunities for corporate employee groups?

 Yes.
 Corporate employees can request special girl projects related to their industry or profession.
 Such projects may include a fashion workshop sponsored by a group of individuals specializing in design; a series of math and science workshops sponsored by a group of engineers; or a money management program sponsored by a group of financial consultants.
 Contact Katie Pedersen at email@example.com if you are interested in volunteering as a corporate group.
 Your employer may even participate in the Dollars for Doers program.
 Ask your HR department if they participate.
-Contact Pattie Dash, Chief Development Officer, at firstname.lastname@example.org for more information about the Dollars for Doers program.
+Contact the Fund Development Team at firstname.lastname@example.org for more information about the Dollars for Doers program.

 Why do I need a background check?

 Protecting the girls and young women in our charge as well as the Girl Scout Movement is a top priority, and screenings and reference checks are integral parts of our due diligence process and risk management policy.
 Background screening is the process of authenticating the information supplied to a potential employer by an applicant on his of her resume, application and during interviews.
 At Girl Scouts, the screening of volunteers (and employees) includes reference checks and criminal background checks, which are performed by an independent, third-party, background-screening agency.

 If I already completed a background check for my place of employment do I need to complete another one?

 Yes, you do need to complete another one.
 A background check is confidential.
 Just as GSCM would not give your background check to anyone else, your place of employment will not release that information to GSCM.

 What happens when you select new volunteers?